penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     that needs some extra attention when we split it so for this reason we have chosen in this example to split the database from the rest of the setup.

+A crucial consideration for those managing Zabbix installations is the database back-end.
+Zabbix supports a few different databases: MySQL/Percona, MariaDB and PostgreSQL(/TimescaleDB) and up to Zabbix 7.0 also Oracle.

+All those databases are supported equally by Zabbix and perform mostly similar with Zabbix load, so the choice mostly comes down to which database software you are the most familiar with.

 ???+ note

-    A crucial consideration for those managing Zabbix installations is the database back-end.
     Zabbix 7.0 marks the final release to offer support for Oracle Database.
     Consequently, systems running Zabbix 7.0 or any prior version must undertake a database migration to either PostgreSQL, MySQL, or a compatible fork such as MariaDB before upgrading to a later Zabbix release.
 This migration is a mandatory step to ensure continued functionality and compatibility with future Zabbix versions.

-We will cover the following topics:

-- Install our Database based on MariaDB.
-- Install our Database based on PostgreSQL.
-- Installing the Zabbix server.
-- Install the frontend.

-## Installing the MariaDB database

-Before initiating the installation of MariaDB, you must determine the source from which you will install the database server.
+When installing MariaDB or PostgreSQL you must determine the source from which you will want to install the database server.
 Two primary options are
 available:

 1. **Vendor-Provided Packages**\